 Allergy-vaccines and ink for BioArt: Proteins for artistic and medical applications will be generated by scholars and researchers

-To ensure an inspiring and sustainable science education, this project will provide the basis to establish another Flying Lab – for schools nationwide in Austria.
+To ensure an inspiring and sustainable science education, this project provided the basis to establish another Flying Lab – for schools nationwide in Austria.
 The Flying Labs are an award-winning educational initiative, which successfully transfer modern science directly to schools for years now.
 This ensures a permanent and successful cooperation between universities and schools.

-In addition to the research objectives, primary goals of this project are to inspire young people to think and work scientifically, to establish new methods for allergen expression and to create internationally unique biotechnological painting materials.
+In addition to the research objectives, primary goals of this project were to inspire young people to think and work scientifically, to establish new methods for allergen expression and to create internationally unique biotechnological painting materials.

 This project has been completed.